 Moving in with your partner is a pretty big deal — and the timeline matters.
 In an ideal world, you and your SO would have the same attitude towards moving in together, but that’s not always the case.
 It’s pretty common for one person to feel ready to take that step before their partner is.
 We’ve all heard it before: “I want to move in with my boyfriend but he’s not ready” or “I want to take the next step with my girlfriend but she says it’s too soon.”
 No matter who wants what, feeling out of sync with your partner can be disorienting — especially when it comes to such a big decision.

-So if the two of you happen to disagree on moving in together, first off, don't panic.
+If the two of you happen to disagree on moving in together, first off, don't panic.
 Not being on the same page about moving in doesn't mean that your relationship is on the rocks or that you two don't love and care deeply for each other.
-I'm sure you do!
-As in all things, you've got to remember to go at your own pace, and ensure that you're not forcing your partner to make any moves (literal or otherwise) that they're not comfortable making.
+As with all things, you've got to remember to go at your own pace, don’t try to move too fast for yourself or your partner, and ensure that you're not forcing them to make any moves (literal or otherwise) that they're not comfortable making.

 "It is important not to rush this step and be patient if the other person is not ready when you are," says Nicole Richardson, licensed marriage and family therapist.
 "It’s important not to make this choice based on financial concerns.
 Doing so can add to a feeling of being trapped if things get rocky."